rhdpin/nhltv-fetcher/README.md

   -p, --path              (Default: current directory) Set target download path.

+  -r, --broadcaster       (Default: none) Set preferred national broadcaster feed(s) if no suitable home/away feed is available.
+Used with -t parameter.
+Partial strings can be used too (e.g. ABC,TNT,ES)

   -s, --stream            Create a stream of the feed to network.
 Connect to stream using URL shown in output.

   -t, --team              Get latest game for team (three letter abbreviation.
 E.g. WPG).